clickfix-wiki/clickfix-wiki.github.io/README.md

-# ClickFix Techniques
+# ClickFix Wiki
-A comprehensive database of social engineering pretenses and Indicators of ClickFix (IoCF) to help identify and prevent social engineering attacks.
+A comprehensive documentation of Windows system tools and command-line utilities to help users understand and safely use system administration tools.

-## What is ClickFix?
+## What is ClickFix Wiki?

-ClickFix refers to social engineering techniques where scammers trick victims into pasting malicious scripts, commands, or files into their systems through various pretexts.
-This can lead to system compromise, data theft, and financial loss.
+ClickFix Wiki provides detailed documentation for Windows system tools and command-line utilities.
+This resource helps users understand how to properly use these tools for legitimate system administration tasks while being aware of their potential misuse in social engineering attacks.

 ## Features

-- **Searchable Database**: Find techniques by title, description, or IoCFs
+- **Tool Documentation**: Detailed guides for Windows system tools
-- **Tag-based Filtering**: Filter by OS, capabilities, and other categories
+- **Step-by-Step Instructions**: Clear procedures for using each tool
-- **Comprehensive IoCFs**: Each technique includes detailed indicators of compromise
+- **Prerequisites**: Requirements and permissions needed
-- **Severity Ratings**: Techniques are categorized by severity level
+- **References**: Official Microsoft documentation links
-- **Prevention Tips**: Each technique includes prevention strategies
+- **Category Organization**: Tools organized by function and type
 - **GitHub Pages Compatible**: Simple HTML/CSS/JS implementation

 ## Structure